tomasjurasek/tomasjurasek.github.io/_posts/2024-06-06-tracing-open-telemetry-net.md

 Automatic instrumentation can also enabled by `OpenTelemetry.Instrumentation.X` nuget packages that are specific per resource.

-For example, instruments for HTTP Request (In) and HttpClient Request (Out) are in the `OpenTelemetry.Instrumentation.AspNetCore` and `OpenTelemetry.Instrumentation.Http` packages, which also configures/propagates trace context through [Propagator API](https://opentelemetry.io/docs/specs/otel/context/api-propagators/) via HTTP Headers.
+For example, instruments for HTTP Request (In) and HttpClient Request (Out) are in the `OpenTelemetry.Instrumentation.AspNetCore` and `OpenTelemetry.Instrumentation.Http` packages, which also configures and propagates trace context through [Propagator API](https://opentelemetry.io/docs/specs/otel/context/api-propagators/) via HTTP Headers.

  ```csharp
 builder.Services.AddOpenTelemetry()